@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 And if that’s the case, do we think hitchhiking on third-party programs is the optimum solution?

 Recently, the caterers asked that the fee for feeding pupils be increased from GHc 0.97p to GHc 3.00.
 Yes, the government of Ghana thinks $0.12 [could be less now due to the depreciation of the cedi] is adequate to feed a child of school-going age.
-Ironically, the government claims they aim to reduce short-term hunger and malnutrition among kindergarten and primary school children with this program.
+Ironically, the government claims it aims to reduce short-term hunger and malnutrition among kindergarten and primary school children with this program.

-Our top-bottom approach to most developmental initiatives usually renders them useless.
+Our top-down approach to most developmental initiatives usually renders them useless.
 But because we are addicted to the aesthetics and the “cheap political points” they offer, we refuse to reevaluate.

 It has been universally accepted that the basic needs of humans are food, clothing, shelter, and good health care.
 Most citizens only aspire to attain these basic needs.
 Governments that help citizens to obtain these basic needs further broaden the scope and advance their basic aspirations.